ijtools/RegionFeaturesJ/README.md

 ### GUI Use

-Once ImageJ is restarted, it provides a new `RegionFeaturesJ` plugin within the Plugins->IJTools->Analysis menu.
+Once ImageJ is restarted, the different plugins are available in the following menus:

+* Plugins -> IJ Tools -> Analyze -> Region Morphology
+* Plugins -> IJ Tools -> Analyze -> Region Morphology (3D)
+* Plugins -> IJ Tools -> Analyze -> Region Intensity Features

-The behavior of the dialog is similar to that of the "Analyze Regions" Plugin in MorphoLibJ.
+The behavior of the dialogs are similar to that of the "Analyze Regions (2D/3D)" Plugins in MorphoLibJ.
 Results are displayed in a ResultsTable.

 ### Programmatic use